Safeguarding, Child Protection and Adults at Risk Policy 2024/25

 All allegations of abuse or harm will be treated seriously and consistently.
 This may lead to an investigation of a possible criminal offence by the Police, involvement of an appropriate social care worker or an investigation of our provision and consideration of disciplinary action on staff or learners.

-Managing Disclosures – Receive, Reassure, React and Record
+Managing disclosures – Receive, Reassure, React and Record

 Guidance for staff